codeitamarjr/PersonalPage1.0/README.md

 ## Feedback

-If you have any feedback, please reach out to me at itjunior@gmail.com
+If you have any feedback, please reach me out at itjunior@gmail.com